-A. Unreasonable behaviour is the most common of the facts used for demonstrating a marriage has irretrievably broken down (see Grounds for divorce).
+A. Unreasonable behaviour is the most common of the facts used for demonstrating a marriage has irretrievably broken down.
 It involves giving examples of behaviours that demonstrate the relationship has broken down and you are no longer able to live together.
 Reasons can be as mild as refusing to spend time together or having no common interests.

 Q. Does it matter what grounds are used for divorce?